samikshyadhamala/Flight-Booking-System--Java/README.md

 | **Loyalty system** | ✅ | **4 TIERS WITH AUTO-UPGRADE** |
 | **Visual pricing** | ✅ | **COLOR-CODED IN GUI** |

-### 🎓 EXPECTED GRADE: 95%+

-**This is a COMPLETE, FULLY WORKING system with:**
-- ✅ ALL files created (NO empty folders!)
-- ✅ NO compilation errors
-- ✅ ALL imports correct
-- ✅ Complete authentication
-- ✅ Role-based dashboards
-- ✅ Visual enhancements
-- ✅ ALL OOP principles documented
-- ✅ Production-ready code

-**READY TO RUN IMMEDIATELY!**